 Now that you have a clear guide to getting around, finding great food, and spotting the best views, you’re ready to make the most of your time on shore.
 So instead of watching from the deck, step off the ship and experience the heart of Northern Portugal for yourself.

-Frequently Asked Questions About Porto Port
+Porto Port Frequently Asked Questions

-Is walking allowed inside Porto Port?
+Is walking allowed inside the port?

 Should I carry cash or cards?